joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 ## that's that

-If you made it this far, thanks for sticking around through this hodge-podgy article.
-Hopefully it was interesting and to be clear, I'm not really advocating the use of records or maps in place of switches.
-I think both appeoaches are perfectly fine.
+If you made it this far, thanks for sticking around through this hodge-podgey article.
+Hopefully it was interesting To be clear, I'm not really advocating the use of records or maps in place of switches.
+I think both approaches are perfectly fine.